Walter Wilson Froggatt: Career as entomologist

-Late life and legacy
+Late life

 In Froggatt’s last years he did much writing on popular science in the Sydney Morning Herald, in 1933 his The Insect Book, the first of a series of elementary "Nature Books" for children, was published at Sydney, and in 1935 Australian Spiders and Their Allies appeared.
 During his final years, Froggatt was the only solid public opponent of the ultimately disastrous introduction of the poisonous cane toad into Queensland to control beetle pests in sugar cane – a view which cost him many supporters in the CSIR, among fellow economic entomologists (e.g. the HSPA's Cyril Pemberton) and even in the newspapers of the day.

 He died at Croydon, New South Wales, on 18 March 1937 and was cremated with Anglican rites.
 He married Ann Emily, daughter of John Lewis, in 1890, and was survived by a son, John Lewis Froggatt, entomologist to the Mandated Territory of New Guinea, and two daughters.
 One of the daughters, Gladys Harding Froggatt, was the author of The World of Little Lives (1916), and More About the World of Little Lives (1929).

 Froggatt was a member of the council of the Linnean Society of New South Wales for 40 years, president from 1911 to 1913.
 He gave enthusiastic support to the various scientific societies with which he was connected, and was much interested in the planting of Australian trees and in gardening generally.
 He had a fine collection of books on science and general literature.
 His collection of insects was acquired by the Commonwealth government and is now at Canberra.
 He was a leading Australian entomologist and an untiring worker; Musgrave lists over 300 of his papers in his Bibliography.
 In addition to his books on entomology, Froggatt also published a volume on Some Useful Australian Birds in 1921.

 Froggatt specialised in Scale insects (Coccoidea).